jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet this perspective is almost entirely absent from public discourse—a technological identity is precisely what ideologies strip away from us.

-For example, an ideologue seeing a hungry kid outside a pizzeria window might attribute the kid's situation to a personal failing—like over-eating or being irresponsible with money—or systemic injustices—like family poverty or discrimination by the shop owner.
-Both perspectives are possible, but the fact that the kid might be struggling with a "verbal wheelchair" rarely occurs to people.
+For example, an ideologue seeing a hungry kid outside a pizzeria window might attribute the kid's situation to a personal failing—being a freeloader or wasteful with money—or systemic injustices—like family poverty or discrimination by the shop owner.
+Both perspectives are possible, but the fact that the kid might be struggling with a "verbal wheelchair" rarely occurs to people today.
 This oversight happens not because they are unaware of disabilities, but because ideological interpretations are often our default lens when seeing problems in society.

 That should not be too surprising.
 Our ideologies have guided our mindsets for generations.
 Given the massive technological ecosystem we now enjoy, they have done an admirable job.
-Yet, conservatism, progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.
+Yet conservatism (1790) and progressivism (1859) were conceived centuries ago, and they arose for a reason.
+Religious frameworks had no answer for what industrialization was doing to people.
+The First Industrial Revolution (1760–1840) brought steam power and textile mills.
+The Second (1870–1914) brought electricity, mass production, and the assembly line.
+Each brought conditions nobody had lived through before: wage labour, mass migration, urban poverty.
+No existing framework helped society navigate the new terrain.

 Ideological thinkers still offer valuable insights into societal policies and governance, but their worldview is not rooted in our modern scientific and technological world.
 They lived without plastic, wrote with bird feathers, and did not learn how evolution shaped the state of nature.
-Picking one ideology still leaves believers in the distant past.
-Instead, ideologies are frameworks to study on the way to a technological identity.
+Ardent believers in one of these ideologies are stuck solving the problems of the distant past.
+Instead, ideologies are frameworks to study and learn from.

 Conservatism emphasizes producing wealth through mass production.
 Progressivism pushes for social diversity to empower more individuals.
-Viewed through a technological identity, these become complementary forces.
+Viewed through a technological identity, these mindsets become complementary forces.

 Both are how life populates and updates its ecosystems.
 Every biological ecosystem is a mixture of different lifeforms harvesting energy to mass-produce as much growth and offspring as possible to keep life updated to the latest environment.
+This is how left and right together populated the world with engines, factories, power stations, and other industrial wonders.
 Thus, rather than seeing left versus right as opposing forces, we can view them as complementary perspectives contributing to our collective technological evolution.

-Of course, as we know, modern progressives and conservatives do not cooperate.
-But it wasn't always this way.
+Sharing the mission of industrialization, the two sides often found common ground.
 In the 1950s, Republicans and Democrats could be so intermingled in their voting and collaboration that they sometimes didn't look like two separate parties.
 Even through the turbulent 1960s and early 1970s—with the battles over the Great Society programs, the Vietnam War, and the Civil Rights movement—Republicans and Democrats regularly voted together.
 There were 12,000 cooperating voting pairs across party lines.

+The right pushed to keep building more structures, roads, and power plants.
+The left made sure ever more disenfranchised people got in, so they could work, contribute, and share in the spoils of industrialization.
 The moderates in both parties held the power, and they compromised.
 Graphs of party voting behavior in this era look like a tossed salad.

 But from the mid-1970s onward, that cooperation began steadily eroding.
 By the 1990s, the two parties had pulled into distinct and largely separate camps.
 By the 2000s, cross-party cooperation had collapsed almost entirely.
 Fewer than 200 of those relationships remained.
 Ironically, the further we've moved from the origins of these ideologies, the more extreme our partisanship has become.
 The graphs now look like oil and water.